Guest Notes For Drive On Podcast

 But please, make sure to preface your comments with something along the lines of "I'm not a lawyer, but I don't believe this is legal in the United States.
 When I traveled to South America, I was able to legally experience this.
 If you want to try this too, you should also consult with your doctor to make sure you can handle it."

 I will decide if and when the interview will be published.
-Please let me know if you have a particular date that would make sense for the episode to be released near (book launch, event date, etc.).
-I will try to accommodate your request if possible, but I don't make any guarantees.
+Please let me know if you have a particular date that would make sense for the episode to be released (book launch, event date, etc.).
+We will try to accommodate your request if possible, but I don't make any guarantees.

-Please be on time.
-I understand that other things come up, so please reschedule for another time if you can't make it.
-There is a reschedule link in the confirmation email you received, which you can use to quickly find a new time.
+There is a reschedule link in the confirmation email you received, which you can use to find a new time.
 Or, email me to let me know you can't make it.
-I will wait no longer than 10 minutes after our scheduled time to begin recording.
-Same deal as the military - be on time.

 If you miss the scheduled recording time without rescheduling or letting me know you can't make it, I will only reschedule again with you at my discretion.
 Probably not, though.